Things are getting very emotional

 (Bild: AFP/FLORIAN MANZ)

-“It has become clear that it can be worthwhile to give the animal some peace.
+“It has been shown that it can be worthwhile to give the animal some peace.
 We will now give it that peace,” was the message early this morning, but the situation remained critical.
-The whale, which had already stranded several times, had become stuck in shallow water off the island of Poel on Tuesday.
+The whale, which had already stranded several times, had become stuck on Tuesday in the shallow waters off the island of Poel.

 On the Baltic Sea coast since early March